jrh-dev/scones/README.md

 DataSources(contains = "patient")
 ```
 ### Connecting to a Database
 The `Connect()` function allows users to connect to a database.
 Where authentication is required through credential entry, the user will receive prompts.
-Credential capture is handled by the  [rstudioaopi](https://github.com/rstudio/rstudioapi) , thus requiring rstudio.
-The lack of alternate methods of credential entry is designed to discourage credentials from being passed as plain text or stored in R scripts.
+Credential capture is automatically handled by the [rstudioaopi](https://github.com/rstudio/rstudioapi) by default, thus requiring rstudio.
+The default method of credential capture is intended to discourage unsafe practices such as credentials being passed as plain text or stored in R scripts; howver, users can also pass usernames and passwords directly as function arguments.

-Where the user intends to retrieve credentials from  the system credential store, the `KeyringConnect()` function is available which uses the [keyring](https://github.com/r-lib/keyring) package to do so in a secure manner.
-This method is well suited to use within automated processes.

 #### With Configuration Files

-Where ODBC configuration files are in place, users can connect to a database using `Connect()` and by specifying a  data source name (dsn) .
-Valid dsn's can be retrieved before attempting to establish a connecting with the `DataSources()` function.
+Where ODBC configuration files are in place, users can connect to a database using `Connect()` and specifying a  data source name (dsn) .
+Users can explore valid dsn's available to them before attempting to establish a connecting with the `DataSources()` function.
 ```
 library(scones)